1760-01-22 - Battle of Wandewash

 Bussy did all that a gallant man could do, but the odds were too great for him; and he could hope for no help, since all the rest of the line was hotly engaged.
 He wheeled Lally Infanterie round at right angles to the line to meet the fire on its flank, and detached a couple of platoons from his left against the western face of the tank; but his men shrank from the British fire and would not come to close quarters.
 Then two of Draper's guns came up, and opening on the right flank of Lally Infanterie raked it through and through.
 As a last chance Bussy placed himself at the head of his wavering troops and led them straight at the southern face of the tank; but his horse was shot under him, and on looking round he saw but 20 men following him, the rest having no heart for the conflict.
-Two platoons of the 79th Draper's Foot at once doubled round to cut them off, while major Monson came up with part of the grenadiers of the second line to support the attack of the 79th Draper's Foot.
+Two platoons of the 79th Draper's Foot at once doubled round to cut them off.
 Bussy and his devoted little band were surrounded and made prisoners and the whole of Lally Infanterie was captured or dispersed.

-The battalions of the centre on both sides had throughout kept up a continual fire at long range; but when the Bataillon des Indes perceived both its flanks to be uncovered, it faced about and retreated, hastily indeed but in good order.
-Lally had some time before attempted to bring forward the Sepoys from the ridge, but they had refused to move and the Mahrattas took themselves off when they saw how the day was going.
+The battalions of the centre on both sides had throughout kept up a continual fire at long range; but when the Bataillon de l’Inde perceived both its flanks to be uncovered, it faced about and retreated, hastily indeed but in good order.
+Lally had some time before attempted to bring forward the Cipayes from the ridge, but they had refused to move and the Marathas took themselves off when they saw how the day was going.

 The British dragoon squadron was too weak to attack the French cavalry, and Coote's Indian horse refused to face them; so Lally was able to set fire to his camp, collect the men from his batteries, and to retire in better order than his officers had dared to hope.

 The British victory was sufficiently complete.
-About 200 of the Frenchmen lay dead on the field, as many more were wounded, and 160 were taken (including brigadier-general Bussy and quartermaster-general chevalier Godeville of Lally Infanterie), so that Lally's loss amounted to close on 600 Europeans.
-Besides this, 22 guns were taken (17 on the field and 5 in the batteries before Wandewash), together with all the tents, stores, and baggage that remained unburnt.
+About 200 of the Frenchmen lay dead on the field, 200 were wounded, and 160 were taken (including Brigadier-General Bussy and Quartermaster-General Chevalier de Godeville and Lieutenant-Colonel Murphy of Lally Infanterie and the Chevalier de Poete of the Marines), so that Lally's loss amounted to close on 600 Europeans.
+Besides this, 22 guns were taken (17 on the field and 5 in the batteries (including three 20-pdrs, one 24-pdr and one 32-pdr) before Wandewash), together with all the tents, stores, and baggage that remained unburnt.

 The speedy defeat of the French was doubtless due to the explosion which gave away the key of their position; and there can be no question but that this fortunate accident immensely simplified Coote's task for him.
 On the other hand, it may be asked why, seeing that this tank was the key of the position, Lally should have garrisoned it with sailors and marines, the worst instead of the best of his troops.
 It is improbable that, even without this stroke of luck, the ultimate issue of the action could have been different, especially if Lally's own figures as to the strength of his own force be accepted as correct.